rebeccaaaaOrram/challanger-iptacker/README.md

 The solution was built using the following technologies:

-- React.js
+- NextJS13 - React.js

 - Leaflet.js (for displaying the map)

-- HTML

-- CSS
+- Tailwind

 ### What I Learned